 - Anatomy & Physiology

 The completion of the course will establish a firm foundation of how to teach basic techniques to friends and family and the local community.

 Teacher Training 1 (TT1) begins with a fourteen day residential program, followed by one further seven day residential session.
 Between these two intensive residential components, students are required to commit to a regular home practice, to submit a written project and participate fully in the on-line element of the course.

 Experienced Satyananda Yoga teachers will conduct, monitor and assess the course.

 Pre entry requirements

-- Completion of Yogic Studies 1 and 2 with any of the Satyananda Academies
+- Completion of Yogic Studies 1 and 2 in any Satyananda Yoga Academy.

-However if you have only completed Yogic Studies 1 or its equivalent (BYB CC, YS1 Australia/USA/South America) and have at least 3 to 4 years experience of continuous practice then your application will be considered.
+However if you have only completed Yogic Studies 1 and have at least 3 to 4 years experience of continuous practice then your application will be considered.

 If you feel you meet this criteria please submit an application.